benoitbeaulieu-ls/lame_writeup/HTB/Lame.md

 After running this eploit several times with different payloads I was not able to get the reverse shell.
 For some reason the exploit was not running my run file at all.
 Looked up some solutions after trying for a while and was still not able to get the priviledge escalation.
 Could be the machine acting up. will try again in the future.

+*Update: After reseting the machine I was able to get the root